sylvesterdas/digi-admin/README.md

 ## Website

-This template includes a beautifully designed, production-ready front-end built with the [Next.js App Router](https://nextjs.org), served right alongside your Payload app in a instance.
-This makes it so that you can deploy both your backend and website where you need it.
+This portal includes a beautifully designed, production-ready front-end built with the [Next.js App Router](https://nextjs.org), served right alongside your Payload app.
+This makes it possible to deploy both your backend CMS and public-facing portal together.

 Core features: